JustToThePoint English Website Version

 Complex square root

-Complex power
+Complex Exponentiation

-For any complex number z and any complex power p, we can express the exponentiation as: $z^p = e^{log(z^p)} = e^{p∙log(z)}$.
-Here, “log” represents the complex logarithm, which is multi-valued.
+For any complex number z and any complex power p, we can express the exponentiation as: $z^p = e^{log(z^p)} = e^{p∙log(z)}$ where $\textbf{Log(z)}$ is the (multi-valued) complex logarithm.

-Applying to ii, we have (z = i and p = i) $i^i = e^{i∙log(i)}$
+Applying to ii, we have (z = i and p = i) $i^i = e^{i∙Log(i)}$

-Logarithm of i: For z = i: Log(i) = ln|i| + iArg(i) =[ln|i| = ln(1) = 0] 0 + iπ/2.
+Logarithm of i: For z = i: $Log(i) = ln|i| +i(\pi/2+2\pi k)=i(\pi/2+2\pi k)$ since $|i|=1, ln(1)=0$.

-$i^i = e^{i∙log(i)} = e^{i²(π/2 + 2πk)}$ =[Since k can be any integer, we can rewrite this as:] {e(-π/2-2πk) | k ∈ ℤ}
+$i^i = e^{i∙Log(i)} = e^{i²(π/2 + 2πk)}$ = {e-(π/2+2πk) | k ∈ ℤ}

-$(1+i)^{2+3i} =$[By definition] $e^{(2+3i)log(1+i)}$ =[log(z) = ln∣z∣ + i(Arg(z)+2πk)] $e^{(2+3i)[ln|1+i| + i(Arg(1+i)+2πk)]} = e^{(2+3i)[ln(\sqrt{2}) + i(\frac{π}{4}+2πk)]} = e^{2ln(\sqrt{2}) -3(\frac{π}{4}+2πk)+i(3ln(\sqrt{2})+2(\frac{π}{4}+2πk))} = e^{2ln(\sqrt{2}) -3(\frac{π}{4}+2πk)+i(3ln(\sqrt{2})+\frac{π}{2}+4πk)} = e^{ln(2)+\frac{-3π}{4}-6πk+i(3ln(\sqrt{2})+\frac{π}{2}+4πk)} = 2e^{\frac{-3π}{4}-6πk+i(3ln(\sqrt{2})+\frac{π}{2}+4πk)}$ where k is any integer.
+Example: $(1+i)^{2+3i} =$[By definition] $e^{(2+3i)log(1+i)}$ =[Log(z) = ln∣z∣ + i(Arg(z)+2πk)] $e^{(2+3i)[ln|1+i| + i(Arg(1+i)+2πk)]} = e^{(2+3i)[ln(\sqrt{2}) + i(\frac{π}{4}+2πk)]} = e^{2ln(\sqrt{2}) -3(\frac{π}{4}+2πk)+i(3ln(\sqrt{2})+2(\frac{π}{4}+2πk))} = e^{2ln(\sqrt{2}) -3(\frac{π}{4}+2πk)+i(3ln(\sqrt{2})+\frac{π}{2}+4πk)} = e^{ln(2)+\frac{-3π}{4}-6πk+i(3ln(\sqrt{2})+\frac{π}{2}+4πk)} = 2e^{\frac{-3π}{4}-6πk+i(3ln(\sqrt{2})+\frac{π}{2}+4πk)}$, ,k ∈ ℤ.

-Let $az² + bz + c = 0$ where a, b and c ∈ ℂ, a ≠ 0.
+Consider the general quadratic in ℂ, $az² + bz + c = 0$ where a, b and c ∈ ℂ, a ≠ 0.

 Since a ≠ 0, we can divide by a, $z²+ \frac{b}{a}z + \frac{c}{a} = 0$, and then complete the square, $(z+ \frac{b}{2a})² -(\frac{b}{2a})² + \frac{c}{a} = 0$